Exclusive: Glencore seeks $550 million to raise stakes in Kurdish oil game

 The government of the autonomous Kurdish region in Erbil has borrowed around $2 billion from Glencore's rivals such as Vitol, Petraco and Trafigura to be repaid in oil.
 The companies have all borrowed money from banks and lent it to Erbil at their own risk.

-Glencore (GLEN.L), whose commodity trading division has been under pressure to perform as mining profits have declined, was the last merchant to enter the game earlier this year by lending $300 million to Erbil.
+Glencore, whose trading division has been in the spotlight over the past two years as mining profits have declined, was the last merchant to enter the game earlier this year by lending $300 million to Erbil.
 The loan is being repaid by way of one mid-sized oil cargo a month, worth around $25 million.

 Now the company is seeking a much bigger role in the region, but wants to split the risks by selling debt notes to be repaid with Kurdish oil income, according to a prospectus seen by Reuters.

-Technically, the money would be raised by a special-purpose vehicle, says the document which has been sent to a small number of investors who specialize in high-risk markets.
+Technically, the money would be raised by a special-purpose vehicle, says the document which has been sent to a small number of investors and hedge funds who specialize in high-risk, high-yield investments and emerging markets.
+The debt is nonrecourse, meaning Glencore will not be liable should problems occur.

 It says Glencore expects to enter into a new 5-year agreement with the government of Kurdistan to buy its crude, with deliveries rising from one cargo in January, to two in February-March, four in April and six from May onwards.